 Croydon Council is transforming Croydon’s much-loved theatre - the Fairfield Halls - with a £30million refurbishment, creating a world-class entertainment venue at the heart of the town centre.
 The new venue will be the jewel in the crown of a new cultural quarter for Croydon and its refurbishment a key part of one of the most ambitious regeneration projects the town has ever seen.

 The award-winning design protects Fairfield’s rich architectural heritage as celebrated by the National Trust Edge City tours, while completely upgrading the building.
-Fairfield Halls is set to re-open, fully refurbished, at the end of 2018.
+Fairfield Halls is set to reopen, fully refurbished, in September 2019

 Following a competitive tendering process, Croydon Council has selected BH Live, the south coast’s leading leisure and event operator and social enterprise, as the preferred operator to run Fairfield Halls when it re-opens.
 They have pledged to deliver a fantastic range of artistic and cultural activities at Fairfield Halls, including theatre, drama, live music showcasing a range of genres, modern and contemporary acts, visual arts, international performances, classical performances including opera and ballet, comedy, dance and community events.